dheepdatascigit/dheepdatascigit/README.md

 - 👋 Hi, I’m @dheepdatascigit
 - 👀 I’m interested in Python, DataScience and Cloud automation
-- 🌱 I’m currently learning Azure Resource Templates and Blockchain
+- 🌱 I’m currently learning Terraform, IoT and Blockchain
 - 💞️ I’m looking to collaborate on Terraform templates for Azure
 - 📫 How to reach me dheep@net-research.com.au